xen-42/outer-wilds-day-dream/README.md

 - Shadow intensity: from 0 for no shadows to 1 for very hard shadows
 - See solar system: Lets you see all other planets in the sky (off by default)
 - Dream at any campfire: Something I used for debugging but I left it in for fun (off by default)

-Spoilers for EOTE below:

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-Adds sunlight and/or ambient light to the Dreamworld

 ![daydream OWMDB thumbnail](https://user-images.githubusercontent.com/22628069/143732014-cd55672e-c21f-4018-b9a5-316943acd432.png)